ROCm/HIP/docs/understand/programming_model_reference.rst

 Programming model reference
 *******************************************************************************

-HIP defines a model of mapping SIMT programs (Single Instruction, Multiple Threads) onto various architectures, primarily GPUs.
+HIP defines a model for mapping single instruction, multiple threads (SIMT) programs onto various architectures, primarily GPUs.
 While the model may be expressed in most imperative languages, (eg. Python via PyHIP) this document will focus on the original C/C++ API of HIP.

 Threading Model
 ===============